Gyakobo/sparse_matrix/README.md

 The Sparse Matrix's compression rate fully depends on the rate of the recurrent value is being omitted.

-## The Sparse Matrix Data Structure Review
+##  Review of the Sparse Matrix Data Structure

 1. As the program scans the [txt file](https://github.com/Gyakobo/sparse_matrix/matrix.txt) row by row each non-omitted number is subsequently stored in a sample "node" in a struct called `Element`.
 Each essential value is then saved in the `value` integer in struct `Element`.
 The code snippet is as follows: